FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/pypi_drivers.md

 └─> README.md
 ```

-The `pyproject.toml` file contains most of the relevant information concerning the package that will be uploaded to PyPi (see the [setuptools page](https://setuptools.pypa.io/en/latest/userguide/quickstart.html)).
+The `pyproject.toml` file contains most of the relevant information concerning the package that will be uploaded to PyPI (see the [setuptools page](https://setuptools.pypa.io/en/latest/userguide/quickstart.html)).

 ```{note}
   Most importantly the project name and version must be set in the `pyproject.toml` file.